striblab/strib-styles/source/guide/pages/content/typography.md

 ## Text

+The are multiple font styles available.
+The default used on the page for non-pragraphs are the following.

 {% example html %}
+<div>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</div>
+{% endexample %}

+For paragraphs or by adding a `.copy` (or `.text`) class.

+{% example html %}
 <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>

+<div class="copy">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</div>
 {% endexample %}

-The relative variables to change the defaults:
+And then for alternative text, add `.text-alternate` class.

+{% example html %}
+<p class="text-alternate">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
+{% endexample %}

+### Variables

+Text styles can be defined in the following variables:

 {% highlight sass %}
+$font-default: "...";
-$font-text: $font-poynter-serif !default;
+$font-text: "...";
-$font-text-letter-spacing: -0.3px !default;
-$font-text-alt: $font-benton-sans !default;
+$font-text-alt: "...";
 {% endhighlight %}

+There are corresponding variables to override font specific properties:

+{% highlight sass %}
+$font-default-weight: "...";
+$font-default-line-height: "...";
+$font-default-letter-spacing: "...";
+{% endhighlight %}

+### Utilities

+To force specific typographic styles, use the following classes: `.typo-default`, `.typo-text`, `.type-text-alt`, `.typo-mono`

 ## Headings